-Holding the handle of it, the curved tube, is amazing.
-It’s no wonder Count Dooku kicked ass with it.
-You don’t get wrist strain lifting the whole thing up from the top to the head at the end.
+When it comes to the handle, you don’t get wrist strain lifting the whole thing up from the top to the head at the end.
 There’s no leverage or pull when you lift.
 It’s balanced.
 Then there’s something else you notice.
-The head on the floor doesn’t change distance between its surface and the surface of the carpet.
+The head on the floor doesn’t change the distance between its surface and the surface of the carpet.
 There’s no shift in height when you push it forward or pull it back.
 It’s one height.
-Maybe if you measured it with, I don’t know, a laser measurement device (!), there would be a deviation.
-But the feeling is that it doesn’t change at all.
 This is a great asset because you don’t feel constant changes in force of movement and the sound of the motor doesn’t change either.
-Obviously I’m not an engineer but to me this indicates there is no extra strain on the motor – something I have had a problem with in previous cleaners.
+Obviously, I’m not an engineer but to me, this indicates there is no extra strain on the motor – something I have had a problem with in previous cleaners.
 It also makes vacuuming really easy, the machine glides over the carpet with very little effort and this makes cleaning not only quick but also much less strain on your back and shoulders.

 The Question of Fur

-As you can see from this review I was very pleased overall with this vacuum cleaner.
+So, as you can see from this Miele c3 cat & dog review, I was very pleased overall with this vacuum cleaner (Amazon UK / Amazon USA).
 The high points for me were the ease with which it glides over the floor, the quiet functioning of the machine and above all the ability to pick up easily all the rabbit hair which Bertie leaves behind.
 Therefore in our ‘Naughty Pet Rating’ I am more than happy to give it a 5!